kenomo/ilid/README.md

 We have endeavored to take a step towards the use of VFM in machine vision applications by introducing the ILID to bring the industrial context into CLIP, while also demonstrating the effective self-supervised transfer learning from the dataset in our work.
 To date, our studies have only included using three of the five natural language labels, but we encourage you to use or extend the dataset in your own studies for further tasks and evaluation.
 You can find our training- and evaluation-related code at [kenomo/industrial-clip](https://github.com/kenomo/industrial-clip).

-On request, we provide the final post-processed metadata of the dataset to recreate it.
-Send an email to 📧 [Keno Moenck](mailto:keno.moenck@tuhh.de).
+On request, we provide the full dataset - send an email to 📧 [Keno Moenck](mailto:keno.moenck@tuhh.de).
+This repository contains the code that was used to create the dataset.

 ### 💡 Language-guided Segmentation
 Language-guided segmentation results given the prompt "collet" and "socket" compared to zero-shot CLIP under the same settings (s. [publication](https://doi.org/10.1016/j.procir.2024.10.084) for more model and training details).